 Learning is a lifelong journey, and it should be an exciting one!
 Can you remember your favorite teacher?
 Tour guide?
 Facilitator?
 What made that experience so memorable?
 For me, it always comes down to relationships and connections.
 Passionate, engaging teachers tend to have passionate, engaged students.
-A master teacher really makes a difference.
+A master teacher does really make a difference.

-A master teacher is invaluable at all stages of life.
 With the help of a great teacher, mentor or coach, we can push ourselves that much farther and realize our full potential.
 It isn’t about competition with others; it’s about self-empowerment, self-motivation, curiosity, and a desire to achieve for one’s own gratification.
+A master teacher is invaluable at all stages of life.